Create Routing Rules

 - Load providers — Fetches all

-ProviderConfigdocuments referenced in the routes. - Filter — Removes providers that are disabled, unhealthy, or not in the tenant’s allowed-providers list.
+ProviderConfigdocuments referenced in the routes. - Filter — Removes providers that are disabled or not in the tenant’s allowed-providers list.
+Unhealthy providers are not removed — they are demoted to a last-resort pool.

 - Apply strategy — Orders the remaining candidates using the selected strategy.